Chair Yoga Effective Alternative Treatment for Osteoarthritis

 Osteoarthritis is the most common form of arthritis in older adults.
 Consequences associated with osteoarthritis include pain, joint stiffness and functional limitation of activities of daily living.
 Osteoarthritis is the leading cause of long-term disability among older adults and affects more than 33 percent of people over the age of 65 in the U.S. Annually, osteoarthritis accounts for more than 11 million physician and outpatient visits, 662,000 hospitalizations and an estimated $81 billion in costs for medical and surgical treatments.
 The World Health Organization estimates that osteoarthritis affects about 10 percent of men and 18 percent of women worldwide.

-A new study, conducted by researchers at Florida Atlantic University and published in the current issue of the Journal of the American Geriatrics Society, is the first randomized controlled trial to examine the effects of chair yoga on pain and physical function in older adults with osteoarthritis.
+A new study, conducted by researchers at Florida Atlantic University and published in an issue of the Journal of the American Geriatrics Society, is the first randomized controlled trial to examine the effects of chair yoga on pain and physical function in older adults with osteoarthritis.

 For the study, researchers randomly assigned 131 older adults with osteoarthritis to either the "Sit 'N' Fit Chair Yoga©" program developed by Kristine Lee or a health education program.
 Participants attended 45-minute sessions twice a week for 8 weeks.
 Researchers measured pain, pain interference (how it affects one's life), balance, gait speed, fatigue and functional ability, before, during and after the sessions.